 If you write with truth, honesty, and authentically, you have the power to create truly great stories.

-In this article, you’ll discover how to stimulate emotions within the reader, creating a powerful reading experience in the process.
-You’ll find out that there are six key emotions, but these emotions hide a range of additional feelings.
+In this article, you’ll discover how to evoke emotions within the reader, creating a powerful reading experience in the process.
+You’ll find out that there are six basic emotions, but these emotions hide a range of additional feelings.
 You will also find out how to create characters that truthfully show these emotions.
-This will leave you with the ability to write stories that will live in the mind of the reader long after they have finished reading.
+This will leave you with the ability to write stories that will evoke the mind of the reader long after they have finished reading.

 History of Emotion